The rankings-industrial complex

 So where can applicants turn to determine whether they're applying to "the best" MBA programs, or the ones they might deem "worth it"?
 On the MBA front, U.S. News & World Report, Forbes, The Financial Times, Bloomberg Businessweek, and The Economist are generally said to lead the rankings pack, with the first two publications focused on the U.S. and the latter three judging internationally.

 And what do all of those rankings tell us?
-In U.S. News & World Report's 2020 MBA rankings — like automotive model years, the U.S. News rankings bear the name of a year that hasn't happened yet — the University of Pennsylvania (Wharton) ranked first, Stanford's Graduate School of Business was second, and Harvard Business School tied with MIT (Sloan) and Chicago (Booth) for third place.
+In U.S. News & World Report's 2020 MBA rankings — like automotive model years, the U.S. News rankings bear in their title a year that hasn't happened yet — the University of Pennsylvania (Wharton) ranks first, Stanford's Graduate School of Business is second, and Harvard Business School, MIT (Sloan) and Chicago (Booth) are all tied for third place.

 The Economist, meanwhile, has Booth first in the world and Northwestern (Kellogg) second — ahead of Harvard (#3), Wharton (#4), and Stanford (#5).
 UCLA (Anderson) ranks 8th, and Sloan is 16th.

-Lift up the Businessweek hood — as Poets & Quants' Founder John Byrne has done — and you'll discover, among other things, that Harvard allegedly offers just the 53rd-best MBA learning experience in the country, far behind the likes of William & Mary (Mason, #1), Utah (Eccles, #2), UT Dallas (Jindal, #3), Baylor (Hankamer, #6), Tampa (Sykes, #7), Texas Christian (Neeley, #8), and UC Davis (#9).
+Lift up the Businessweek hood — as Poets & Quants' Founder John Byrne has done — and you'll discover, among other things, that Harvard allegedly offers just the 53rd-best MBA learning experience in the country, far behind William & Mary (Mason, #1), Utah (Eccles, #2), UT Dallas (Jindal, #3), Baylor (Hankamer, #6), Tampa (Sykes, #7), Texas Christian (Neeley, #8), and UC Davis (#9).
 Click around some more and you'll find that Harvard and Wharton rank 11th and 27th in the U.S., respectively, for entrepreneurship — despite, as Byrne points out, leading the field in real life.

 Rediscovering the voice of the people

 Peek back up at some the rankings noted above.
 Wharton, Booth, and Kellogg are fantastic programs, but it's fairly rare to find an MBA applicant, colleague at your office, or stranger on the street who'd place them above Harvard or Stanford, as all five of the major rankings in some way do.
-With all due respect to UCLA Anderson and The Economist, you would be hard-pressed to find applicants who are interested in both Anderson and Sloan who'd attend the former over the latter.
+And with all due respect to UCLA Anderson and The Economist, you'd be hard-pressed to find applicants who are interested in both Anderson and Sloan who'd attend the former over the latter.